theochem/horton/doc/user_estruct_hf_dft.rst

 * :py:class:`~horton.meanfield.scf_ediis.EDIISSCFSolver`: the energy direct
   inversion of the iterative subspace (EDIIS) method. [kudin2002]_ This method works well for the initial iterations but becomes numerically unstable close to the solution.
-It typically works better with a relativey poor initial guess.
+It typically works better with a relatively poor initial guess.

 * :py:class:`~horton.meanfield.scf_ediis2.EDIIS2SCFSolver`: a combination of